zogzog/cw-container/doc/intro.rst

 exists only one, schema reflection is used to find the actual parent.

-This is also automatically set by a hook triggered on any container constituent rtype.
+This is also automatically set by a hook triggered on any container structural rtype.

-While several composite relations can be allowed between an entity and container entities, at most one is allowed to be valued at a given time for normal entities.
+While several composite relations can be allowed between an entity and container entities, at most one is allowed to be valued at a given time for *normal* entities.

 However there exist use cases for entities that are simultaneously engaged in composite relations with several other entities.
 The most